cri-o/cri-o/docs/crio.8.md

 **--signature-policy-dir**="": Path to the root directory for namespaced signature policies.
 Must be an absolute path. (default: "/etc/crio/policies")

 **--stats-collection-period**="": The number of seconds between collecting pod and container stats.
-If set to 0, the stats are collected on-demand instead. (default: 0)
+If set to 0, the stats are collected on-demand instead.
+This option is deprecated and will be removed in the future. (default: 0)

 **--storage-driver, -s**="": OCI storage driver.